tshi13/Do-It/README.md

 5. Open a Pull Request

 ### Steps to Run Locally
-1. Run 'npm run install-all' to install all dependencies for both the frontend and backend
+1. Run `npm run install-all` to install all dependencies for both the frontend and backend
-2. cd into server folder, then run node index.js to start the server on port 5000
+2. `cd` into `server` folder, then run `node index.js` to start the server on port 5000
-3. In a new terminal, cd into the frontend folder and run npm start to start the frontend on port 3000
+3. In a new terminal, `cd` into the `frontend` folder and run `npm start` to start the frontend on port 3000

-Note: To switch between using the Heroku backend and the local backend, change the URL in the frontend/src/axiosSettings.js file to the URL of the backend you want to use.
+Note: To switch between using the Heroku backend and the local backend, change the URL in the `frontend/src/axiosSettings.js` file to the URL of the backend you want to use.
-For example, if you want to use the Heroku backend, change the URL to 'https://backend-oose-doit.herokuapp.com/' For example, if you want to use the local backend, change the URL to 'http://localhost:5000/'
+For example, if you want to use the Heroku backend, change the URL to `https://backend-oose-doit.herokuapp.com/` For example, if you want to use the local backend, change the URL to `http://localhost:5000/`